jnehring/didge-lab/README.md

 The software is free and released under the GNU GPL v2.0 license.

-The Didgeridoo shapes are free for non-commercial use.
+The Didgeridoo geometries from the geometry library are free for non-commercial use.

 ## 8. Future works